 Note: "Immediate supervision" means the licensed person must be able to watch and supervise each unlicensed person's actions.
-The licensed person must be in the same room or area as the unlicensed person or near enough to see and talk to him or her.
+The licensed person must be in the same room or area as the unlicensed person or near enough to see and talk to them.